flatcar/sysext-bakery/README.md

 2. Provide a set of credentials for the nats-server leaf node to connect with (`/etc/nats.creds`).
 3. Override the bundled `NATS_CONFIG` environment variable to point it to the newly created configuration (`NATS_CONFIG=/etc/nats-server.conf`).
 4. Override the lattice the wasmCloud host is configured to connect (`WASMCLOUD_LATTICE=<redacted>`).

-In the [Flatcar docs](https://www.flatcar.org/docs/latest/provisioning/sysext/) you can find an Ignition configuration that explicitly sets the update configurations instead of downloading them.

-The updates works by [`systemd-sysupdate`](https://www.freedesktop.org/software/systemd/man/sysupdate.d.html) fetching the `SHA256SUMS` file of the generated artifacts, which holds the list of built images with their respective SHA256 digest.

 #### k3s